gssankar/kisi_testtask/README.md

 ## Notes

-Prior to this I didnt have much exposure on ruby or gcp, so I had to focus on the fundamentals.
+Prior to this I didnt have much exposure on RoR or GCP, so I had to focus on the fundamentals.
 I learnt a ton on this assignment, most of it extremely basic.
 Below are some concepts that I explored:

-- Python pub/sub approach in GCP tutorial, that uses virtual environment
+- Python pub/sub approach in GCP, that uses virtual environment
 - Action mailer
 - AppEngine deployment (flex)
 - ActiveJob interface with Sidekiq
-- ActiveJob interface with google pub/sub
+- ActiveJob interface with Google pub/sub

-I do realize there is room for lot of improvements to the implemented.
-But I'd like to hear your feedback on this, as I 've enjoyed working on this.
+As much I've enjoyed working on this, I do realize there is so much room for improvements and I'd like to hear your feedback.